Two parameters bt-algebra and invariants for links and tied links: Introduction

 We denote by $\E (\sqrt{\u})$ the bt--algebra with this new presentation.
 Now, again, by using the Jones recipe on the bt--algebra but with the presentation $\E (\sqrt{\u})$, a three--variable polynomial invariant for classical links is constructed in \cite{chjukalaIMRN}; this invariant is denoted by $\Theta$. \smallbreak It was noted by the first author that $\bar\Delta$ and $\Theta$ are not topologically equivalent, see \cite{aica}, cf. \cite{chjukalaIMRN}; this is an amazing fact that shows the subtlety of the Jones recipe.
 In fact, the main motivation of this note is to understand the relation between the invariants $\bar\Delta$ and $\Theta$.
 To do that we introduce a bt--algebra with two commuting parameters $\u$ and $\v$, denoted by $\En(\u, \v)$, presented by the tie generators $E_i$'s and braid generators $R_i$'s, subject to the same monomial relations as the bt--algebra and the polynomial relations

 Similarly to what happens for the two--parameters Hecke algebra \cite[Subsection 4.2]{katu}, the bt--algebra with two parameters is isomorphic to the bt--algebra with one parameter, see Proposition \ref{Isomorphism}; this fact allows to define a Markov trace on $\En(\u, \v)$ (Proposition \ref{MarkovTrace}).
 Consequently, we apply the Jones recipe to the bt--algebra with two parameters, obtaining a four--variable invariant polynomial, denoted by $\Upsilon$, for classical links as well its extension $\widetilde{\Upsilon}$ to tied links \cite{aijuJKTR1}.
 As it will be observed in Remark \ref{Specializations}, specializations of the parameters in $\En(\u,\v)$ yields $\En(\u)$ and $\En(\sqrt{\u})$; therefore, the respective specializations of $\Upsilon$ yields the invariants $\bar\Delta$ and $\Theta$; this gives an answer to the initial question that motivated this work. \smallbreak In Section \ref{TiedUpsilon} we define $\widetilde{\Upsilon}$ by skein relations.
 We also give a close look to the specialization of $\widetilde{\Upsilon}$ at $\v=1$, which is denoted by $\widetilde{\Omega}$.
-In Theorem \ref{T4} we show some properties of $\widetilde{\Omega}$ with a generalization of the linking number to tied links.
+In Theorem \ref{T4} we show some properties of $\widetilde{\Omega}$ by introducing a generalization of the linking number to tied links.
 Finally, in Section \ref{Computations} we give a table comparing the invariant $\Upsilon$ and its specializations considered here.
-Section \ref{Digression} is a digression on the bt--algebra, at one and two parameters, in comparison with two different presentations of the Hecke algebra; also, in the same section, we conjecture the existence of a new finite dimensional algebra which is not a quotient of the algebra of the tied braids monoid; however, its braid generators satisfy an extension at three parameters of the defining polynomial relation of the bt--algebra. \smallbreak
+Section \ref{Digression} is a digression on the bt--algebra, at one and two parameters, in comparison with two different presentations of the Hecke algebra.